timm/tested/README.md

 high dimensions is that data embedded in high-dimensional format actually can be converted into a more compressed space without major information loss.
-This means we can do things like cluster the data then only label one example per cluster:
+This means we can do things like cluster the data then only label one example per cluster.
+For example:
 -  Kamvar et al. [^kamvar03] report studies where, after clustering,
 they achieved high accuracy on the categorization of thousands of documents given only